Melika hadn’t used Dr. Zhi’s couch since her first session.

 “He knocked her up and she killed herself and Arnoldson is still teaching at this school!”

 “Do you really think I wouldn’t do anything, Melika?
 One of my patients is dead.
 I went to Dean Becken myself.
 Ansel made me a personal promise to take care of the problem.

 I would do anything to ensure that man doesn’t get anywhere near another young student for the rest of his life, but when the only evidence I have is the confidential client confession of a dead college girl, my options are limited.

 “How are any of us supposed to live in this world?”
 Melika needed encouragement.
 She needed Dr. Zhi’s wisdom.
 “Why aren’t we burning this school down brick by brick if this is what it has to offer?”

 “I don’t know.
 You have to be careful about fires though, Melika.
-Once you light them, they’re out of your control.
 You don’t know what you’ll lose in the blaze.”